qcnotes/qcnotes.github.io/_posts/2025-12-5-Entropy-Maximization.md

 \end{equation}
 $$

-Substituting in the first constraint equations,
+Substituting in the first constraint equation,

 $$
 \begin{equation}